slepphickey/RNA-seq_RRM_2023/README.md

 ## Credits

 [Arjun Krishnan](https://thekrishnanlab.org) and
-[Janani Ravi](https://jravilab.github.io) co-developed the content for Part 1 of this workshop, and put together the Setup material.
+[Janani Ravi](https://jravilab.github.io) co-developed the content for Part 1 of this workshop, and put together the setup material.
+See their repo [here](https://github.com/jananiravi/workshop-tidyverse/tree/main/transcriptomics).

 Sections of Part 2 of this workshop were adapted from [DIY Transcriptomics](https://diytranscriptomics.com/), an amazing (free) course put together by Prof. Dan Beiting at University of Pennsylvania School of Veterinary Medicine.
 It covers best practices for the analysis of high-throughput sequencing data from gene expression (RNA-seq) studies.
 I highly recommend it!